 Events that are not seizures

-Seizures are known to present a wide range of movements or behaviors that can be easy to confuse with other things.
+Seizures are known to present a wide range of movements or behaviours that can be easy to confuse with other things.
 Some events look like seizures, but they may not be a seizure at all.
 They may be a symptom of something else or they may even be completely harmless.

 The seizure may also be a symptom of something else, or may even be completely harmless.